Updated: Jul 6

 Return to a slower pace of life.
 Putting down the phone more, closing the laptop and focusing on the people around you more can have rich rewards.

 Make your some of your own natural products.
 The stores are full of toxin-packed products.
-You can start making your own natural household cleaning products, room sprays, soaps, lotions, body scrubs, shampoo, conditioner, perfumes, deodorant, body wash, laundry soap, makeup and beauty treatments.
+You can start making your own natural household cleaning products, room sprays, soaps, lotions, body scrubs, shampoo, conditioner, perfumes, deodorant, body wash, laundry soap, candles, makeup and beauty treatments.
 The sky is the limit on this one!
 It not only saves money but is a great creative outlet.

 Change your sleeping situation.
 We spend a large portion of our lives sleeping.
 Yet many of us are sleeping on regular mattresses that are full of chemicals.
 Ditch your toxin-treated mattress seek out organic, green certified mattresses.

 Switch your bedding linens to natural, organic fibers.
 Even places like Target now carry these kind of linens!